+By Stephanie Dayle.
 Most of the time I hand wash all of my dishes mostly to conserve water and power, but sometimes I am just too busy taking care of the garden, farmstead and working.
-Lots of people involved in emergency preparedness and homesteading, get real busy in the summer with food preservation, their garden, and camping, so there is no shame in leaning on the dishwasher during this season.
+Lots of people involved in emergency preparedness and homesteading, get real busy in the summer with food preservation, their garden, and camping – there is no shame in leaning on the dishwasher when time gets tight.
 Plus that ‘sanitize’ cycle sure comes in handy when you are washing up box after box used canning jars you just bought at that yard sale up the road.
 Here is a recipe for homemade dishwasher soap that will save you some money and you can bank on the fact that its better for you and the environment than the store-bought stuff.
 Use the extra money on your emergency preparedness items!

 DIY Dishwasher Detergent

 - 1.5 cup Washing Soda: Washing soda is a natural water softener, abrasive, and is pure cleaning power – baking soda will only act as an abrasive and is not nearly as effective as washing soda, so I just leave soda out.
-Many commercial dishwasher detergents start with washing soda.
+The main ingredient to many commercial dishwasher detergents is washing soda – Sodium carbonate.

 - 1/2 cup Borax: Borax – again, an abrasive not super effective, but I have found it helps with glass, which seems to need a finer abrasive.

 Double or triple the recipe as needed.
-Combine ingredients and shake up real well.
-3 TBS in your “Wash” compartment should be all you need for a whole load of dishes, some folks use less!
+Combine ingredients, mix with a fork and shake it up real well.
+2-3 TBS in your “Wash” compartment should be all you need for a whole load of dishes, some folks use less!
 If using a long cycle, go ahead and sprinkle some in your “Pre-Wash” compartment as well.

 If you put a little Dawn in your soap mix, it will have a fragrance.
-If you don’t and you need it to smell, you can add 5 drops of lemon essential oil to this mix.
-Sometimes our obsession with fragrances baffles me, as I think its nice when things don’t smell all the time.
-Walking down the cleaning section at the grocery store sends me into a sneezing fit.
-So keep in mind that by the time your dishes are washed – if your recipe has done its job, your dishes will not smell anyways.
-So you might not need the essential oils.
+But it you absolutely need more fragrance, you can add 5 drops of lemon essential oil to this mix.
+Keep in mind that by the time your dishes are washed, if your recipe has done its job, your dishes will not smell anyways – therefore you are basically just making the soap smell.
+Sometimes our obsession with fragrances baffles me, I think its nice when things just smell clean.
+Walking down the cleaning section at the grocery store gives me a headache sends me into a sneezing fit.

 You can add this recipe to a half gallon jar, and keep it under your sink.
 Since you are adding a little liquid to dry ingredients expect some clumping.
 The next day, get it out and break up the clumps with a fork, and mix it up again real well.
-If you want to avoid future clumps you can add a marshmallow or piece of bread to it – just like you do for brown sugar!
+If you want to avoid future clumps you can add a large marshmallow to it – just like you do for brown sugar!

 Also click here to check out my recipe for Homemade Laundry Detergent!
 It is more compact than many of the recipes on the web, and it has a little more cleaning power as well.
 It will also save you money and uses many of the same ingredients as I listed here!
 I like keeping products around that have more than once use.

-Frugal TIP: In my area, the best price on Mule Team Borax can be found at Target.
+Frugal TIP: In my area, the best price on Mule Team Borax used to be found at Target, who used to sell it in bulk – however I have not seen it sold at bulk for two years.
 Best price on Washing Soda I can find is usually at Wal-Mart, but I have seen it lower at Bi-Mart.
 The best prices I have seen on Citric Acid were at Wal-Mart, during canning season and Bi-Mart also during canning season.
 If you can’t find it there, look at your local Health Food Store!
 And you can’t beat Costco or Cash and Carry stores for vinegar prices!
 For the price of a gallon of vinegar at the grocery store, you can buy two at Costco – but supporting your local grocers is also important.

 Questions?
 Have a good recipe of your own??
 Share it here!
-Remember to include what type of water you have at your house to help others, and stay tuned for more money-wise articles!
+Remember to include what type of water you have at your house to help others who are maybe working on a similar problem, and stay tuned for more money-wise articles!

 There are many homemade dishwashing recipes out there on the internet, any similarities are merely coincidental.